Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Timeline Action Required Consequence of Missing

-December 31st File updated/revised return if you missed original deadline Limited time window for corrections
+December 31st File updated/revised return if you missed the original deadline Limited time window for corrections

 After every transaction Save contract notes and maintain transaction records Difficult to file accurate returns later